particle-iot/docs/src/content/getting-started/console/device-vitals.md

 If the battery charge falls too low,  the device is at risk of losing power and going offline.
 Battery charge is displayed as a percentage from 0-100% — the closer to 100, the more charge is available to the battery.

+Only devices that contain a fuel gauge chip report the battery state.
+This includes:

+- Boron
+- Tracker SoM and Tracker One
+- Monitor One
+- E Series
+- Electron

+A fuel gauge (MAX17043) is optional on:

+- B SoM (if included on your base board)

+It is not available on:

+- P2, Photon 2
+- Argon
+- P1, Photon 1

 ### Data resolution
 Device Vitals are bucketed into varying time intervals depending on which time range is selected in the Console: